 The orca, or killer whale, is a popular icon of wildness in the communities surrounding Puget Sound, a complex system of waterways forming the southern portion of the Salish Sea and extending 100 miles from Washington’s Whidbey Island to the state capital of Olympia.
 Orcas adorn license plates, t-shirts, and murals throughout the Seattle metropolitan area, where human residents sometimes see small family groups (pods) of these striking marine mammals swim by the shorelines of the city’s public parks.
 Killer whales also spark the imaginations of regional ferry riders, who keep their eyes peeled for towering dorsal fins or the dramatic black and white flash of an orca breaching in the distance.

 Meanwhile, 3,000 thousand miles and a world away, an orca named Lolita performs showy tricks twice a day at Miami’s Seaquarium, where exuberant crowds have cheered her on for almost half a century.
 Lolita, known before her sale to the Seaquarium as Tokitae (a Coast Salish greeting meaning “nice day” or “pretty colors”), was taken as a juvenile from Puget Sound’s Penn Cove in 1970 and has lived in Miami ever since.
-Her small concrete pool — at only 80 feet long and 35 feet widedamage to his head in 1980.
+Her small concrete pool is only 80 feet long and 35 feet wide.

 This spring, Washington’s Lummi Nation is saying enough is enough for Tokitae, and that it’s long past time to bring her home.
 In early May, several tribal members — with support from orca organizations, Sierra Club, and other activists — embarked on a 27-day, cross-country Tokitae Totem Pole Journeyto return Tokitae to Puget Sound.
 As part of the journey, Lummi leaders are transporting a totem pole carved in honor of the captive orca.